 The board consists of five citizens of the school district, representing five director districts, each of whom is elected for a four-year term.
 However, they are elected by and represent all citizens of the school district.
 Members, by choice, serve without pay.
 A president and vice-president are elected annually, and the legislative representative is elected every two years.

-In addition, two high school students (one from Ferndale High and one from Windward High serve on the board.
+In addition, two high school students serve on the board.
 The role of the student school board members is to provide a student perspective into the decision-making process at the board level.
 They sit at the board table at all board meetings, participate in discussions with other school board members, and exercise non-binding (advisory) votes on matters brought before the board in open session.
 They do not participate in executive sessions nor raise concerns about confidential matters relating to students or school personnel in open session.

 School Board Meetings